tsar-boomba/lewoc/README.md

 ## Required Software

 1. Install Rust
-2. Add the `thumbv8m.main-none-eabihf` target by running `rustup target add thumbv8m.main-none-eabihf`
+2. Add the `thumbv8m.main-none-eabihf` compilation target by running `rustup target add thumbv8m.main-none-eabihf`
-3. Install `picotool` ([from here](https://github.com/raspberrypi/picotool) or `brew install picotool` on mac)
+3. Install `picotool` ([from here](https://github.com/raspberrypi/picotool) or `brew install picotool` on mac or use whatever idc)

 ## Flashing & Running

 1. Clone this repo
 2. Run `cargo run` in the root directory.
 This will compile the program and flash it to a connected pico in _BOOTSEL mode_.
 You can enter this mode by holding the BOOTSEL button when you plug in the pico or reset it.
 3. Now the board should turn on the LED or something to let you know its on!
-If not, you can debug it by using a serial monitor to check the logs it sends over USB.
+If not, you can debug it by using a serial monitor (like my own creation [picotool](https://github.com/tsar-boomba/picotool)) to check the logs it sends over USB.